LibreOffice/core/extensions/test/pgp/readme.txt

  Office/user/config/javarc
  under SystemClasspath.

-There is a bug with jdk1.1.8, therfore use 1.2 instead.
+There is a bug with jdk1.1.8, therefore use 1.2 instead.

 The TestPGP is called without ;iiop; :